VuisterLab/cing/cing/README.txt

 to get more help:
 > cing -doc

+to test the installation type:
+> cing --test

 --------------------------------------------------------------------------------
-cing: commandline interface to the cing utilities:
+cing: command line interface to the cing utilities:
 --------------------------------------------------------------------------------

 Some examples; all assume a project named 'test':

 - To start a new Project:
-cing.py --name test --new
+cing --name test --new

 - To start a new Project from a xeasy seq file: cing --name test --init AD.seq,CYANA